Item 18: Don't panic

 For the former, Rust's API guidelines suggest that the panic! should be documented in a specific section of the inline documentation (Item 27).

-The String::from_utf8_unchecked / String::from_utf8 entrypoints in the standard library are an example of the latter (although in this case, the panics are actually deferred to the point where a String constructed from invalid input gets used…).
+The String::from_utf8_unchecked and String::from_utf8 entrypoints in the standard library are an example of the latter (although in this case, the panics are actually deferred to the point where a String constructed from invalid input gets used).

-Assuming that you are trying to comply with the advice of this item, there are a few things to bear in mind.
-The first is that panics can appear in different guises; avoiding panic! also involves avoiding:
+Assuming that you are trying to comply with the advice in this Item, there are a few things to bear in mind.
+The first is that panics can appear in different guises; avoiding panic! also involves avoiding the following:

 • slice[index] when the index is out of range